-This also makes excellent gifts for kids, grandkids, and school friends.
-One recipe will make about two 8oz jars.
-I package it up in 8 ounce mason jars and tie a cookie cutter to it with a ribbon.
+This easy gingerbread playdough recipe also makes excellent gifts for kids, grandkids, and school friends.
+One recipe will make about two 8-ounce jars.
+I package it up in 8-ounce mason jars and tie a cookie cutter to it with a ribbon.

 Don’t ya just love it when being the fun mother or grandmother who “thinks of everything” only takes a few minutes?
 Let’s make some festive Christmas playdough!

-Place flour, salt, cream of tartar, and spices in a sauce pot.
+Place flour, salt, cream of tartar, and spices in a saucepot.